NEZNAMY/TAB/.github/wiki/feature_guide_layout.md

 Layouts can be creating in config under `layout.layouts` section.
 Each layout contains 3 settings: Fixed slots, player groups and display condition (optional).

 ## Display condition
 Condition that must be met for player to see the layout.
-If player does not meet the condition, next defined layout's condition is checked.
-If player does not meet any defined display condition, they will see default tablist.
+If player does not meet the condition, the next defined layout's condition is checked.
+If a player does not meet any defined display condition, they will see the default tablist.
 Display condition is optional and doesn't need to be set.
 For list of possible condition types see [Conditions page](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Conditional-placeholders).
 Example:
 ```